SegersIan/knowledge-base/communication/presenting.md

 * The secret of happening is: find something more important than you are, and dedicate your life to it.
 * We're strange creatures, we humans.
 At one level, we just want to eat, drink, play, and acquire stuff.
 But life on the hedonic treadmill is ultimately dissatisfying.
 A beautiful remedy is to hope of by pursuing an idea that's bigger than you are.
+* 2 things will happen
+    * You'll find a meaningful form of happiness.
+    * You'll discover something that matters far more than any piece of advice in this book: You'll discover something worth saying.
+* Imagine 2 political leaders, one of whom appels only to the interests of one race, while the other reaches out to all members of humanity.
+Be reasonable, look at the issue from a broader perspective.
+The later may have their moments of power, but it is the former who will win in the end.

 ## Insights